 We bought matching ties and pocket squares for them all in a paisley print to match Michael’s tie.
 It was difficult to find ties and pocket squares that weren’t too expensive, but luckily I found a seller on Etsy who was very reasonably priced.
 His shop has since disappeared, but I’d definitely recommend looking on Etsy for gifts and accessories.
 We also bought personalised hip flasks as groomsmen gifts from a seller on Facebook, however I wouldn’t recommend these as the vinyl letters started coming off straight away.
 They did look good in the photos though!

 So that’s it, that’s everything we wore on our wedding day.
 I’m so happy we managed to find ways to not blow our budget and that our bridesmaids and groomsmen were so kind.
-What do you think of our outfit choices?
+What do you think of our wedding outfits?
 Let me know in the comments below.

 Photos by Captured By Katrina